-The selection and appointment of General Foreperson, Foreperson, and Assistant Foreperson is solely the responsibility of the Employer in keeping with this Agreement.
+The selection and appointment of General Foreperson, Foreperson, and Assistant Foreperson and Tool Crib Attendant is solely the responsibility of the Employer in keeping with this Agreement.
 The designation and determination of the number of General Foreperson, Foreperson and Assistant Foreperson is the sole responsibility of the Employer.
+The Tool Crib Attendant will be compensated at the Foreperson rate of pay.
+(Note: additionally see MOA Article 3.05).